PERSOL HR DATA BANK in APAC

 The social security system in China can be broadly classified into the following two systems of social insurance (so-called five insurance plans of basic pension insurance, basic medical insurance, industrial accident insurance, unemployment insurance, and maternity/childcare insurance) and the housing reserve fund (together with the foregoing five insurance plans, this is sometimes collectively referred to as the five insurance plans and one fund).
 It should be noted that there are cases where the social insurance plans taken out by workers residing in cities and the social insurance plans taken out by local native workers working away from home are different.

 Among the above, the social insurance plans were previously prescribed in individual laws, but recently, these laws have been integrated and unified as the Social Insurance Law (enforced on July 1, 2011).
-For instance, the parties obligated to participate in the respective urban social insurance plans (pay insurance premiums) and the insurance rate in Shanghai's social insurance plan are as follows (from July 2022 to June 2023).
+For instance, the parties obligated to participate in the respective urban social insurance plans (pay insurance premiums) and the insurance rate in Shanghai's social insurance plan are as follows (from July 2023 to June 2024).
 Recently, from the standpoint of economic stability and reducing the burden on the employer side, the insurance premium rate has been on a downward trend, and the employer's contribution to the pension premium has been reduced from 20% to 16%.
 As per industrial accident insurance, the insurance rate varies in accordance with the risk of an accident in each industry, and each insurance rate has been equally reduced by 20% (i.e. 0.16% to 1.52%).
 Meanwhile, the amount of monthly wages on which calculation of the rates is based has been increasing almost every year.
-For example, the minimum amount in Shanghai was renminbi (RMB) 4,927 and the maximum amount was RMB 28,017 as of July 2020, whereas, the minimum amount was RMB 5,975 and the maximum had increased to RMB 31,014 from July 2021 on, and furthermore, the minimum amount is RMB 6,530 and the maximum increased to RMB 34,188 as of July 2022.
+For example, the minimum amount in Shanghai was renminbi (RMB) 4,927 and the maximum amount was RMB 28,017 as of July 2020, whereas, the minimum amount of RMB 5,975 and the maximum of RMB 31,014 as of July 2021 was increased to the minimum amount is RMB 6,530 and the maximum increased to RMB 34,188 as of July 2022.
+Furthermore, the minimum amount was increased to RMB 7,310 and the maximum was increased to RMB 35,549 from July 2023.

 Type of social insurance